izquierdoj-LIS/jenizquierdo/README.md

 # References
 1. eBird Basic Dataset.
 Version: EBD_relFeb-2026.
 Cornell Lab of Ornithology, Ithaca, New York.
 Feb 2026.
 2. Sullivan, B.L., C.L.
 Wood, M.J.
 Iliff, R.E.
 Bonney, D. Fink, and S. Kelling.
 2009. eBird: a citizen-based bird observation network in the biological sciences.
 Biological Conservation 142: 2282-2292.

+# Note
+Unfortunately GITHUB doesn't allow me to upload the large file of observations in the world, but I was able to upload the raw data of the U.S. counts.